giantswarm/docs/src/content/advanced/gitops/environments/index.md

   availabilityZoneUsageLimit: 1
 ```

-We want to set an specific version for some default apps installed in the cluster too, so we create a file `default_apps_config.yaml` with the specific values.
+We want to set a specific version for some default apps installed in the cluster too, so we create a file `default_apps_config.yaml` with the specific values.

 ```yaml
 userConfig: